CrowdHailer/raxx/README.md

 end
 ```
 - *A body may arrive split by packets, chunks or frames.
+  `handle_data` will be invoked as each part arrives.
-  An application should never assume how a message is broken up*
+  An application should never assume how a body will be broken into data parts.*

 #### Routing

-The `Raxx.Router` will call a server based on a list of patterns that it will match each request against.
+the `Raxx.Router` can be used to match requests to specific server modules.

 ```elixir
 defmodule MyApp do